rnestler/rnestler.github.io/content/articles/2026/2026-09-10_using_swiss_hosted_open_weight_llms_with_opencode.md

     >    or otherwise.

-But this whole thing made me realize how dependent I am on a single company which almost forces me to use their proprietary tool and I'm also sending quite a lot of data to them through my use of their services.
+But this whole thing made me realize how dependent I am on a single company which almost forces me to use their proprietary tool.
+On top of that I'm sending quite a lot of data to them through my use of their services.

 All that led me to research which providers of LLMs exist in Switzerland.
 <https://mydata.ch/schweizer-ki-anbieter> gives a nice overview of some